wp-plugins/ose-firewall/readme.txt

 9. Firewall Configuration Setting in Centrora Security Plugin

 == Changelog ==

+= 3.1.2 =
+* Removed: Removed the installation of views in the database
+* Fixed: Fixed the configuration cannot be saved in windows server
+* Fixed: Fixed virus scanner cannot work on Windows server
+* Added: Change username for the 'admin' account in Dashboard

 = 3.1.1 =
 * Enhancement: Change some wording in the dashboard to clarify the meaning of the menus